ILIAS-eLearning/ILIAS/docs/development/devguide/tutorial/01-community/01-interaction.md

 We highly encourage you to attend and participate in community meetings and events, such as the bi-weekly [Jour Fixe](https://docu.ilias.de/goto_docu_wiki_wpage_1_1357.html), [Feature Workshops](https://docu.ilias.de/goto_docu_grp_6768.html), or the [Development Conference](https://docu.ilias.de/goto_docu_grp_3721.html).
 This provides an opportunity to connect with other contributors and will strengthen your sense of community.

 ## Communication Channels
 Just like every open-source project the ILIAS community has its preferred communication channels.
-Find out more about those channel [here](02-resources.md).
+Find out more about those channels [here](02-resources.md).